‘Ujjayi’ Energy Renewing Pranayama

 Ujjayi Energy Renewing Pranayama:

-The Ujjayi exercise is often practiced without the breath holding.
-The practice should take exhalation as much as he/she deserve and hold the breath for few seconds and start inhalation for 4 seconds.
-Doing this exercise for 3 or 4 times at the beginning.
-When practicing Ujjayi to include the holding of the breath, the rhythm is in the ration of 1:2:2, which means inhalation 4 seconds, retention 8 seconds and exhalation 8 seconds.
+The Ujjayi exercise is often practised without breath holding.
+The practice should take exhalation as much as they deserve,d hold their breath for a few seconds,s, and start inhalation for 4 seconds.
+They are doing this exercise 3 or 4 times in the beginning.
+When practising Ujjayi to include the holding of the breath, the rhythm is in the ratio of 1:2:2, which means inhalation is 4 seconds, retention is 8 seconds, and exhalation is 8 seconds.

 ujjaiyi